xcore/sc_xtcp/doc_pip/pip.rst

 * tcp ``open()`` function, and accompanying SYNSENT state (at present only servers can be implemented using ``accept()``)

-* No fallback to a private network (using a 169.254.x.x address)

 * No DNS or MDNS

 * TFTP has yet to implement the actual jump to 0x10000; to be taken from the USB bootloader.

+Known issues:

+* DHCP packets may appear to originate frmo 169.254.x.x addresses rather than 0.0.0.0

 PIP design philosophy
 ---------------------

-Since PIP is designed to not use dynamic memory, and to be small and readable, its interface is different.
+Since PIP is designed to not use dynamic memory, and to be small and readable.
+Its interface is therefore different from uip + xtcp.

 TCP interface
 '''''''''''''